 All nesting birds receive general protection under the Wildlife & Countryside Act 1981.
-It is advisable to undertake demolition of buildings, tree removal or clearance of dense vegetation outside the bird nesting season (March to August inclusive for most species), or after a competent person has confirmed that no active nests are present.
+It is advisable to undertake demolition of buildings, tree removal or clearance of dense vegetation outside the bird nesting season (March to August

 05. RIPARIAN MAINTENANCE RESPONSIBILITY:

 Any watercourse adjacent to and/or affected by this development is not maintained by the Board.
 The responsibility for the continued maintenance of any such watercourse and its banks rests ultimately with the riparian owners.